Jamie Dornan: 2022–present: Career expansion, The Tourist

 After Belfast, he played the lead role of Elliot Stanley/Eugene Cassidy, an amnesiac trying to learn about his past, in BBC thriller series The Tourist.
 Debuting on BBC iPlayer in January 2022, it became the most watched drama of that year in the UK.
 He himself and critics alike found his character challenging.
 In a review for The Guardian, TV critic Lucy Mangan highlighted Dornan's "compelling performance" and found him in "fine form".
 For his performance he received a nomination for the AACTA Award for Best Lead Actor in a Television Drama and was featured on the Radio Times's TV 100 power list in 2023.
 He reprised his role in the second series in 2024.

 He returned to mainstream cinema in 2023, appearing in Netflix's poorly received action film Heart of Stone as an MI6 agent Parker, who was the antagonist of the film.
 That year also saw Dornan in his second collaboration with Kenneth Branagh in A Haunting in Venice (Branagh's third Hercule Poirot film), playing Dr. Leslie Ferrier who was suffering from post-traumatic stress disorder after serving as a military doctor in World War II.
 Compared to its predecessors, the film underperformed at the box office, but received a better critical reception.
 Helen O'Hara, reviewing the film for Empire, felt that his character was comparatively small, but said: "Dornan is suitably twitchy as a veteran with PTSD".

 In 2024, he was announced the ambassador of Into Film for Northern Ireland.

 In 2025, Dornan starred in the Netflix thriller series The Undertow, portraying a pair of identical twins, Adam and Lee.
 He is also set to appear in an upcoming Apple TV+ heist thriller titled 12 12 12, and is co-writing a feature film in collaboration with long-time colleague Conor MacNeill through their production company, Blackthorn Films.

 In 2025, Dornan was also announced as part of the voice cast for the upcoming animated fantasy film The Turning Door, alongside Alicia Vikander, Jodie Turner-Smith, Bill Nighy, and Gillian Anderson.

-In addition to his screen work, Dornan continues his role as a brand ambassador for Loewe, and features in a new Diet Coke advertising campaign.
+Also in 2025, Dornan was announced as a brand ambassador for Diet Coke, featuring in an advertisement shot at Shepperton Open Water Swim in Surrey.
 He also starred in a promotional segment for Callaway Golf Europe’s “On the Course with…” programme.

+In 2026, Dornan hosted the 2nd episode of SNL UK with musical guest Wolf Alice, performing "White Horses" and "Leaning Against The Wall".

+Warner Bros. made an announcement at CinemaCon 2026, during a special presentation of its upcoming slate at Caesars Palace, Las Vegas NV, The Lord of the Rings: The Hunt for Gollum.
+The film is set to be released in theatres on the 17th of December 2027, placing Dornan as Strider, an alias for Aragorn (played by Viggo Mortensen in the original Lord of the Rings film trilogy).